Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-    > **Optional**: this is a good time to test the "add symbol" function of your add-in
+    > **Optional**: This is a good time to test the addSymbol function of your add-in.

-1. Return to **/src/utils/excelTableUtil.ts** and add functions for **getColumnData** and **deleteRow**. getColumnData gets values for a column in the Excel table so a row can be identified for update or delete. deleteRow deletes a row in the Excel table based on it's index.
+1. Return to **/src/utils/excelTableUtil.ts** and add functions for **getColumnData** and **deleteRow**. getColumnData gets values in a column in the Excel table.
+These values are then used to find a row which is updated or deleted. deleteRow deletes a row in the Excel table using an index.

     ````typescript
     // Gets data for a specific named column